-We now offer a Consent Curriculum (link to this new page) for educators looking to implement consent/healthy relationship education into the classroom.
+We now offer a Consent Curriculum for educators looking to implement consent/healthy relationship education into the classroom.

 What is BAE Training?

 BAE Training is SafeBAE’s peer education program.
-Our first of its kind, nationally available peer certification training, to prevent sexual violence among teens.
-The 15-module, on-demand.
+Our first nationally available peer certification training to prevent sexual violence among teens.
+The program has 16 modules available on-demand.
+These modules are to be self-paced by students seeking to become peer educators and leading advocates.

 There is no cost for students to take the training.
 Adult allies can access the training by paying a $50 fee.
 Payments can be made through Venmo @Safe-BAE or our Paypal – paypal.me/safebae.